wandabi-gs/LibManagement/README.md

 Before running the application, make sure you have the following installed:

 - Python 3.x: Install Python from the official website (https://www.python.org/downloads/).
-- Django: Install Django using pip
+- Flask: Install flask using pip

 ## Installation